Where to sleep in a vineyard

 New Zealand’s many vineyards are some of the most beautiful places to stay.

-Paroa Bay accommodation, Northland
+Paroa Bay Winery accommodation, Bay of Islands

 With plenty of time to sit, sip and dwell, wine has provided inspiration for many for their next getaway.
 Many of us have dreamt of far-away places, as well as those closer to home - our thoughts sparked by a label, image or name.